Nous Sommes En Terrasse

 Why We Care

 The neighborhood café is a vital part of local community life.
 Often unpretentious and affordable, they are inclusive public houses serving people from all walks of life.
 In a city where people live in tiny apartments, cafés serve as our living rooms, our offices, and our connection to the larger world.
-But despite their popularity, cafés are closing in Paris, particularly in local neighborhoods.
+But despite their popularity, since 2014 Paris has lost 300 cafés, particularly in local neighborhoods.
 The culprit?
 Changing tastes to a small degree; rising rents and gentrification to a much larger degree.
 We’re here to shine a light on this: You can’t take cafés for granted.

 To learn more about why we care, go here.